modouthioye05/to-do-app/README.md

-# to-do-app
-to do app made at skidmore codes
+my to do app creat at skidmore code